 Applicants of 25 years and over may seek admission on the basis of a curriculum vitae, but evidence of ability to study at degree level, such as proven managerial level experience, is essential.

 A period of relevant practical work experience within the agricultural industry is recommended as a means of enhancing understanding of the industry and the relevance of specific modules towards future career goals, but is not a prerequisite of joining the programme.

 Months of entry

-The course may be studied full-time over one academic year (30 weeks), or part-time over two, three or four years.
-You are able to choose the pattern, in consultation with the Course Manager, which best suits you.
+The course may be studied full-time over one academic year, or part-time over two, three or four years.

 Prospective students are strongly encouraged to complete pre-course reading in order to secure a minimum basic knowledge of agriculture and to highlight possible areas of weakness.